strangetom/ingredient-parser/README.md

 pre-commit install
 ```

-to install the github pre-commit hook.
+to install the pre-commit hooks.

 There is a simple web app for testing the parser with ingredient sentences and showing the parsed output.
 To run the web app, run the command